when I recall the early days,

 I lumber to bed

-to dream of come what may..
+to dream of what tomorrow brings.

 I wake to Sunday morning music!